Place Consumers at the Center of Product Development

-I recently came across an article from the BBC about the origin of the phrase ‘focus groups.’
+I came across an article from the BBC about the origin of the phrase ‘focus groups.’
 The article notes that the term has its origins in ancient times and the worship of goddesses in Rome—and in fact, the sacred flame in the temple of the Vestal Virgins was the ‘focus’ of all Rome.
 Later, ‘focus’ was used generally as fire or fireplace, once the center of home life.

 In the 20th century, sociologist Robert Merton performed ‘focused interviews’ with homeless men during the depression, and later with WWII servicemen.
 He felt these discussions gave him “almost privileged access to people’s states of mind.”